leo-arch/clifm/README.md

 * A Freedesktop compliant **trash system** to be able to recover deleted files.

-* **Extended color codes**: Just like the `ls` command, CLiFM uses customizable color codes to identify file types and extensions.
-However, and unlike `ls`, CLiFM is also able to distinguish between empty and non-empty files or directories, broken and non-broken symlinks, files and directories with or without read permission, multi-hardlink files, and more.
+* **Extended color codes**: Just like the `ls` command, CliFM uses customizable color codes to identify file types and extensions.
+However, and unlike `ls`, CliFM is also able to distinguish between empty and non-empty files or directories, broken and non-broken symlinks, files and directories with or without read permission, multi-hardlink files, and more.
 Once in CliFM, type `colors` or `cc` to see the list of currently used color codes.

 ![colors](images/colors.png)